 1) Estate planning: .
 The book The Family Fight: Planning to Avoid It is very interesting because it presents in a brief and simple way the pitfalls that can occur when planning an estate and writing a will.
 Even the best lawyer may make a mistake in writing a will.
 Sometimes, even a single misplaced word might cause huge estate problems.
 This books presents many suggestions on how to plan a succession so that when a death occurs there are no fights in the family.

 2) Probate When somebody dies, banks usually require that a will be probated before releasing the estate funds.
 A common procedure is to call a lawyer and let him/her handle the estate.
 The problem is that lawyers charge 2-3% of the estate value to probate a will.
 The book Probate Guide for Ontario gives you all the information on how to fill the forms to probate a will without having to pay a lawyer.

-However, if you wish we can probate a will for a flat rate of $ 600.00, a cost much lower than a lawyer.
+However, if you wish we can probate a will for a rate much lower than a lawyer.